Welcome to the Disabled Travelers Guide where nothing is impossible

 The chief and his wife (some tribesmen have more than one wife) slept in one corner of the place; his two children slept in another, while several of the animals he owns slept in a third part.
 The entire place could not have been more than ten or twelve feet square.

 I asked our guide about marriage customs and about having more than one wife.
 He told me a man may have as many wives as he can afford.
 They use animals instead of money, and bargain for their purchase: An ugly, older woman might be purchased for, say, three chickens.
 A woman who is plain but not ugly might be secured for two chickens and a goat.
-A young, attractive girl might cost a water buffalo or two or three.
+A young, attractive girl might cost several water buffalo, a great value in their economy.

 When I asked why they were working, they said, flat out, it was for the money.